Basic Install

 Important: DNS propagation can take up to 24-48 hours.
 During this time, email delivery might be inconsistent.

-If you encounter any issues, feel free to open an issue on the GitHub repository.
+If you encounter any issues, feel free to join the Discord chat to get help from other users and maintainers.

 Verbose output